 - Start a neighborhood watch program to promote safety

-- Teach a home-alone safety class from small kids
+- Teach a home-alone safety class for small kids

 - Volunteer as a crossing guard for a local elementary school